 Kids Hurt Too Hawaii also oversees the Hawaii Foster Youth Coalition.
 This arm of the work is dedicated to supporting youth who are transitioning out of foster care.
 We are launching something new this year.

-This is employment mentorship launching in April of 2017 to support young people:
+This is employment mentorship launching in May of 2017 to support young people to:

 Gain work experience in a safe and supportive environment